 Legal matters, disputes and proceedings, if determined or concluded in a manner adverse to our interests, could have a material adverse effect on our financial condition.

 We are, from time to time, involved in legal matters, disputes and proceedings (collectively, "legal matters").
 It is possible that there could be adverse judgments against us in some legal matters or that we may agree to settle a matter, and that we could be required to take a charge and make cash payments for all or a portion of any related awards of damages that could materially and adversely affect our results of operations or cash flows for the quarter or year in which we record or pay it.
-In some cases, all or a portion of any loss we experience in connection with any such legal matters will be covered by insurance; in other cases, any such losses will not be covered by insurance.
+If any of the losses we experience in connection with such legal matters are not covered by insurance, we could be required to pay such losses out of cash on hand or borrowed funds, which could have a material adverse effect on our financial position.

 Taxation & Government Incentives2 | 6.1%